cftc01/PCI-SDK-iOS/README.md

 # Releases

+## 1.0.5
+  * Fix for foreground color on some Text views

 ## 1.0.4
   * Reset in Initialize to allow different user + ability to copy virtual and wearable card details